CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 In order to access protected resources of a web application, users MUST authenticate themselves to the application.
 For this, a suitable authentication method MUST be selected and the selection process documented.
 If the so-called digest authentication method is used, the password files on the web server MUST be sufficiently protected.

-A central authentication component MUST be used, which was implemented as far as possible with established standard components.
+A central authentication component MUST be used, which has been implemented as far as possible with established standard components.
 The component MUST force users to use secure passwords according to a password policy.
 If a web application stores authentication data on a client, the user MUST explicitly consent ("opt-in") and be alerted to the risks of the function.

 To ensure that a valid session (session ID) was not inherited by an attacker, users must re-authenticate to critical features.
 Also, the web application MUST set limits for failed login attempts.
 All offered authentication methods of the web application MUST have the same security level.
 In addition, users MUST be informed immediately when the password has been reset.